Nanoptera in a Period-2 Toda Chain: Introduction

+In other diatomic lattices, such as the diatomic FPUT lattice \cite{Faver1, Hoffman1} and other periodic FPUT lattices \cite{Gaison1}, the existence of nanoptera has been established rigorously.
+Using a Beale ansatz, the authors of these papers decomposed a solution into a solitary-wave profile, a periodic component (the oscillatory wave train that is characteristic of nanoptera), and a small localized remainder.
+They obtained equations for the periodic component and the remainder; and, by controlling error estimates, the authors were able to prove the existence of nanopteron solutions.
+In \cite{Iooss1}, the authors applied similar techniques to a system of coupled nonlinear oscillators with both FPUT interactions and a potential term.
+They proved the existence of nanoptera with wave trains that are exponentially small with respect to a particular bifurcation parameter.

-In this study, we will use exponential asymptotic techniques developed by \cite{Chapman1, Daalhuis1} to provide a mathematical description of nanopteron solutions in the period-2 Toda lattice.
+In the present work, we do not perform a rigorous existence proof, and we instead take a similar approach to \cite{Vainchtein1} and compare the results of our formal analysis to computational results.
+We note that it would be an interesting problem to establish rigorous existence results for the diatomic Toda lattice, either using estimates on equations derived from a Beale ansatz, as in \cite{Faver1, Gaison1,Hoffman1}, or by using Borel-transform analysis as in \cite{Melvin1,Oxtoby1}.
+In this study, we use exponential asymptotic techniques developed by \cite{Chapman1, Daalhuis1} to provide a mathematical description of nanopteron solutions in the period-2 Toda lattice.
 We perform all asymptotic analysis on the spatially-discrete system (i.e., without using any continuum or quasi-continuum approximations).
-We also determine a set of conditions that guarantee the existence of nanopteron solutions for a period-2 chain with a general interaction potential, and we show that a particular system describing a chain of beads with Hertzian nearest-neighbor interactions fails to satisfy these conditions.